elk-audio/elk-docs/index.rst

 This collection of documents is our introduction and manual for the Elk Development Kit.

-The Development Kit consists of a software prototyping component, and the Elk Add-On board for the Raspberry Pi, which will be documented here in that order.
+The Development Kit consists of a software prototyping component, one Raspberry Pi 4 with audio hat, which will be documented here in that order.

 You will be able to run the software component natively on a Debian